Two months after graduating, Cassandra landed her first UX job at a top digital agency.

 Sometimes it was a little intimidating being on the course with people who had more experience with visual design but you really get better at those elements as you go.

 I struggled at first with Figma but I got better.
 And I’m glad I did, because the agency I now work at uses Figma.
 So I was able to go in saying I already understood the software.
 The tools are relatively intuitive and I think once you know one of them, they’re pretty interchangeable.

-What was your favourite and least favourite element of the course?
+What were your favourite and least favourite elements of the course?